truar/gcp-learning/gcp-cloud-architect-coursera/6 - Reliable Google Cloud Infrastructure/README.md

     * Options to delete objects not in source after transfer
     * Filter on file name, creation date

-* Storage transfer service on-prem
+* Storage Transfer service on-prem
     * Install on premises agent on your servers
     * Agent runs in a Docker container
     * Setup a connection to Google Cloud